Enter your keyword search below

 Programming fees paid to entertainment networks and regional sports networks, in addition to retransmission consent fees demanded by local broadcasters, comprise one of the largest costs in our business.
 These fees have historically increased over time and continue to grow at an alarming rate.

-To help offset the delivery of programming content, RCN has instituted specific fees and/or surcharges; unless otherwise notated, the surcharges and/or fees listed are neither government mandated nor a tax, surcharge, or fee imposed by the government.
-They are either a surcharge and/or fee RCN assesses and retains.
+To help offset the delivery of programming content, Astound Broadband has instituted specific fees and/or surcharges; unless otherwise notated, the surcharges and/or fees listed are neither government mandated nor a tax, surcharge, or fee imposed by the government.
+They are either a surcharge and/or fee Astound Broadband assesses and retains.
 For more information, please see the FAQs below.

 We’ll continue working hard to bring you the most advanced services with outstanding customer support, while minimizing operating and programming costs.
 Led by a customer-focused vision, we’re dedicated to fulfilling your communication, entertainment and information needs.

 Below please find a summary of the various taxes, surcharges, and fees.
 Unless otherwise notated, the listed taxes, surcharges, and/or fees are neither government mandated nor a tax, surcharge, or fee imposed on you by the government.
-They are either a surcharge and/or fee RCN assesses and retains.
+They are either a surcharge and/or fee Astound Broadband (Astound) assesses and retains.

-No. If you subscribe to Limited Basic only and no other video packages or tiers, the Sports or Entertainment Network Surcharge will not be assessed to your monthly bill.
+No. If you subscribe to Basic TV only and no other video packages or tiers, the Sports or Entertainment Network Surcharge will not be assessed on your monthly bill.

-The surcharges and fees (Broadcast TV Surcharge, Sports Surcharge, Entertainment Networks Surcharge, Network Access & Maintenance Fee, and the Municipal Construction Surcharge) are not imposed by the government and are subject to change.
-They are either a surcharge or fee that RCN assesses and retains.
-These surcharges and fees are not franchise fees, which are imposed by local franchising authorities (municipalities) as compensation for RCN’s use of the public right-of-ways or easements.
-These surcharges and fees are also not taxes, which RCN collects on behalf of local, state, and federal governments.
+The surcharges and fees (Broadcast TV Surcharge, Sports Surcharge, Entertainment Networks Surcharge, Network Access and Maintenance Fee and the Municipal Construction Surcharge) are not imposed by the government and are subject to change.
+They are surcharges and fees that Astound assesses and retains.
+These surcharges and fees are not franchise fees, and are not imposed by local franchising authorities (municipalities) as compensation for Astound’s use of the public right-of-ways or easements.
+These surcharges and fees are also not taxes that Astound collects on behalf of local, state, and federal governments.

 While we pledge to hold prices as low as possible, annual adjustments are necessary because of the rising cost of TV programming – specific to broadcast, sports and entertainment networks.